Alpine Ski Touring

 are prepared by professional avalanche forecasters in the Visitor Safety program between December and April.
 The Jasper avalanche forecast covers the area from the Maligne Valley south to Saskatchewan River crossing in Banff National Park.
 These forecasts can be viewed online and are posted at the Jasper Information Centre.

 The avalanche danger can change rapidly with changing weather.
 Be observant of changing conditions and early warning signs during your ski trip.
 Be willing to turn around if conditions are not safe.
 Before heading out be sure to check the local weather forecast at 780-852-3185 or check on-line with Environment Canada

 The Icefields Parkway and the road to Maligne Lake travel through many avalanche paths, which are posted with signs marking their start and end points.
 Do not stop or park between these signs as you are at danger from avalanches here.

 Avalanche control activities take place along these sectiof higns ohway and the road may be closed during these times for several days at a time.
 Un-detonated explosives may be encountered in these areas.
-Do not move or touch any objects that you suspect are explosives and report them immediately to the Warden Service by calling 780-852-6155.
-For more information on closures call the Jasper Warden Office dispatch centre 780-852-6155 or the Sunwapta Warden Station 780-852-5385.
+Do not move or touch any objects that you suspect are explosives and report them immediately to Jasper Dispatch by calling 780-852-6155.

 If you are calling for assistance using a satellite phone the number to call to reach the Jasper emergency dispatch will be 877-852-3100.